What is MPS build language?

 When an MPS solution contains test models, i.e models with the stereotype "@tests", they are generated into a folder "tests_gen" which is not compiled by default.
 To compile tests, one needs to specify in the build script that a solution has test models.
 This is done manually in the inspector.
 There are three options available for a solution: "with sources" (the default), "with tests" and "with sources and tests".

-mps settings allow to change MPS-specific parameters for a build script.
+mps settings allow to change the MPS-specific parameters for a build script.
 No more than one instance of mps settings can exist in the build script in the "additional aspects" section.
 Parameters that can be changed:

 - bootstrap – setting this flag to "true" indicates that there are some bootstrapping dependencies between modules in the script.
 Normally the flag is set to false.
 See Removing bootstrapping dependency problems for details.

-- test generation – if set to true, build script tests modules generation and difference between generated files and files on disk.
+- test generation – if set to true, the build script tests modules generation and difference between generated files and files on disk.
 Files can be excluded from diff in excludes section.

 - generation max heap size in mb – maximum heap size for generation and generation testing.